yiisoft/form/README.md

 );
 ```

-... and use `PureField` helper to create widgets:
+... and use `Field` helper to create widgets:

 ```php
 use Yiisoft\Form\PureField;